annotation/text-fabric/docs/Use.md

     (25 MB for the Hebrew Bible,
     2,1 MB for the Peshitta,
     2,1 MB for the Syriac New Testament,
-    1.6 MB for the Cunei corpus).
+    1.6 MB for the Uruk corpus).

     ??? caution "Size of data"
-        There might be sizable additional data (550 MB images for the Cunei corpus).
+        There might be sizable additional data (550 MB images for the Uruk corpus).
         In that case, take care to have a good internet connection when you use the Text-Fabric browser for the first time.